-- The young shoots of Hostas are good spinach alternative.
+The young shoots of Hostas (H. montana and H. sieboldii are most flavorful) are good spinach alternative.
 Hostakopita is a Greek spinach pie made with hosta shoots and in Japan nori maki sushi is filled with parboiled hosta shoots marinated in soy sauce, sugar & salt.
 They can also be steamed like asparagus.
 Only use young shoots though as older leaves are too tough.

-Hemerocallis Day Lily the flowers and buds have a sweet nutty flavour and look pretty in salads.
+Hemerocallis Day Lily the flowers and buds have a sweet nutty flavor and look pretty in salads.
 (Don’t use other types of lilies though as they are poisonous!)

-Violets & Pansies – the sweet, fragrant flowers can be used in salads, desserts and drinks and can be crystallised for cake decoration.
+Violets & Pansies – the sweet, fragrant flowers can be used in salads, desserts and drinks and can be crystallized for cake decoration.

 Sunflowers – we all know you can eat the seeds, but did you know you can also eat the buds & petals?
 The petals have a bitter-sweet taste and can be used in salads.
-The unopened buds can be steamed and have a flavour similar to artichokes.
+The unopened buds can be steamed and have a flavor similar to artichokes.

-- Lilac – the flowers have a floral, slightly lemony flavour and can be used in salads.
+Lilac – the flowers have a floral, slightly lemony flavor and can be used in salads.

-- Honeysuckle – the flowers have a sweet honey flavour and can be used as a garnish for salads and desserts.
+Honeysuckle – the flowers have a sweet honey flavor and can be used as a garnish for salads and desserts.
 (Don’t eat the berries though as they are poisonous).